STAT915 - Nonparametric Inference

 Prerequisites: STAT 961 or permission of instructor

-STAT927 - BAYESIAN STATISTICS (Course Syllabus)
+STAT927 - Bayesian Statistical Theory and Methods (Course Syllabus)

 This graduate course will cover the modeling and computation required to perform advanced data analysis from the Bayesian perspective.
 We will cover fundamental topics in Bayesian probability modeling and implementation, including recent advances in both optimization and simulation-based estimation strategies.
 Key topics covered in the course include hierarchical and mixture models, Markov Chain Monte Carlo, hidden Markov and dynamic linear models, tree models, Gaussian processes and nonparametric Bayesian strategies.